agsb/keebngsl/README.md

 # TOKEEBS

+A new comfortable and efficient design for numeric keyboards, to allow 12 keys be used for digits, letters, symbols and functions.

+## Problem

 What could be the best comfortable and efficient design for a numerical 12 keys that allows use of numbers, letters, symbols and controls ?

 The frequency analises are done using the NGSL 1.2 list of 2803 words to define proprieties for a confortable and eficient keyboad.